kaisahakola/Backend-Development-final-project-kaisahakola/README.md

 Most of us want to know where our money goes.
 You now have the chance to create a solution to that question.
 Create an application for tracking your personal expenses.

+# The project:

-# SQL statements for creating the table
+## SQL statements for creating the table

 CREATE TABLE expenses (
 id INT NOT NULL AUTO_INCREMENT PRIMARY KEY,